 Clare is Senior Lecturer in Work and Employment at Newcastle University Business School.
 Taking a sociological approach to the study of work, her research explores how regulation is practiced and experienced at work; recent studies have considered professionalism and discrimination.

 She has published articles in a range of journals, including Work, Employment and Society, Accounting Education, International Journal of Educational Research, Sociology of Health and Illness, and New Technology, Work and Employment.

 She is a fellow of the Higher Education Academy (HEA), member of the British Sociological Association (BSA) and British Academy of Management (BAM), and sits on the Editorial Board of Work, Employment and Society (WES).

-Clare's research interests focus on self-regulation and work; professionalism; workplace discrimination; and qualitative research methods.
+Clare's research interests focus on regulation and work; professionalism; workplace discrimination; and qualitative research methods.

 Human Resource Management, Work and Employment (HRMWE)